steinarvk/qmfs/README.md

 qmfs was written by me, Steinar V. Kaldager.

-This is a hobby project written primarily for my own usage.
+This is a hobby project that I wrote primarily for my own usage several years before publication.
+It is no longer actively maintained, you probably shouldn't use it and, and you definitely shouldn't expect support for it.
-Don't expect support for it.
-It was developed in my spare time and is not affiliated with any employer of mine.
+Not affiliated with any employer of mine past or present.

 It is released as open source under the MIT license.
 Feel free to make use of it however you wish under the terms